Academic Support Programs

 • The informatics tutor is not available every night.
 Please check with the front desk to see when there is a tutor on staff who can help with your course.

-Drop-in tutoring for CSE is offered virtually on Sundays and Tuesdays and in-person in Mary Gates Hall on Mondays, Wendesdays, and Thursdays from 7 pm- 11 pm.
+Drop-in tutoring for CSE is offered virtually on Sundays, Tuesdays, and Thursdays and in-person in Mary Gates Hall on Mondays and Wendesdays from 7 pm- 11 pm.
 Check in at the front desk before seeing a tutor in MGH!
 It is a one-on-one tutoring session between you and a tutor.
 You are expected to bring your own questions and our tutors can help answer them.
 These sessions are typically 15-20 minutes long.

 Meet the Computer Science Tutors